comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

 .. proof:exercise::

-   The functions :func:`cla_utils.exercises6.solve_L` and :func:`cla_utils.exercises6.solve_U` have been left unimplemented.
-   They should use forward and backward substitution to solve lower and upper triangular systems respectively.
+   The function :func:`cla_utils.exercises6.solve_L` has been left unimplemented.
+It should use forward substitution to solve lower triangular systems.
 The interfaces are set so that multiple right hand sides can be provided and solved at the same time.
-The functions should only use one loop over the rows of `L` (or `U`), to efficiently solve the multiple problems.
+The functions should only use one loop over the rows of `L`, to efficiently solve the multiple problems.
 The test script ``test_exercises6.py`` in the ``test`` directory will test these functions.

 .. proof:exercise::